mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 - Hydroponics: Growing crops in hostile environments.
 - Polymers: Designing and using polymers.

-**Recon**
+Recon #TODO

 A Traveller trained in Recon is able to scout out dangers and spot threats, unusual objects or out of place people.

 Working Out the Routine of a Trio of Guard Patrols: Average (8+) Recon check (1D x 10 minutes, INT).
 Spotting the Sniper Before they Shoot You: Recon check (1D x 10 seconds, INT) opposed by Stealth
 (DEX) check.

-**Science**
+Science #TODO

 The Science skill covers not just knowledge but also practical application of that knowledge where such practical application is possible.
-There are a large range of specialities.
+There are a large range of specialties.

-**Specialities**
+Specialities

-- **Archaeology:** The study of ancient civilizations, including the previous Imperiums and Ancients.
+- Archaeology: #TODO The study of ancient civilizations, including the previous Imperiums and Ancients.
 It also covers techniques of investigation and excavations.
-- **Astronomy:** The study of stars and celestial phenomena.
+- Astronomy: #TODO The study of stars and celestial phenomena.
 - Biology: The study of living organisms.
 - Chemistry: The study of matter at the atomic, molecular and macromolecular levels.
 - Cosmology: The study of the universe and its creation.
-- **Cybernetics** : The study of blending living and synthetic life.
+- Cybernetics #TODO : The study of blending living and synthetic life.
 - Economics: The study of trade and markets.
 - Genetics: The study of genetic codes and engineering.
-- **History:** The study of the past, as seen through documents and records as opposed to physical artefacts.
+- History: #TODO The study of the past, as seen through documents and records as opposed to physical artefacts.
 - Linguistics: The study of languages.
-- **Philosophy:** The study of beliefs and religions.
+- Philosophy: #TODO The study of beliefs and religions.
-- **Physics:** The study of the fundamental forces.
+- Physics: #TODO The study of the fundamental forces.
-- **Planetology:** The study of planet formation and evolution.
+- Planetology: #TODO The study of planet formation and evolution.
-- **Psionicology:** The study of psionic powers and phenomena.
+- Psionicology: #TODO The study of psionic powers and phenomena.
-- **Psychology:** The study of thought and society.
+- Psychology: #TODO The study of thought and society.
-- **Robotics:** The study of robot construction and use.
+- Robotics: #TODO The study of robot construction and use.
 - Sophontology: The study of intelligent living creatures.
-- **Xenology:** The study of alien life forms.
+- Xenology: #TODO The study of alien life forms.

 Remembering a Commonly Known Fact: Routine (6+) Science check (1D minutes, EDU).
 Researching a Problem Related to a Field of Science: Average (8+) Science check (1D days, INT).